Electrostatics/electrostatics.github.io/docs/apbs-faq.md

 </div>

-<a href="javascript:ReverseDisplay('How do I get my structures ready for electrostatics calculations?')">How do I get my structures ready for electrostatics calculations?</a>
+<a id ="structures ready electrostatics calculations?" href="javascript:ReverseDisplay('How do I get my structures ready for electrostatics calculations?')">How do I get my structures ready for electrostatics calculations?</a>

 <div id="How do I get my structures ready for electrostatics calculations?" style="display:none;">